 So from my personal experience I can unequivocally recommend doing a hobby streak as a productivity hack.
 Later on in this article we will look at some ways a hobby streak might be counter-productive but for now let us look at what makes it work as a productivity tool.

 The problem is not time, the problem is motivation.

 Hobby work is, by default, work that you do not really need to do at all and is deadlines not included.
 No one but one’s own self could possibly care if you never paint a single thing.
 Of course we want to do it because it is fun and because we like the end result of our labours of love.

 At the same time though, for those of us cursed with a predisposition to leave any task to the last minute, it is a task that has no last minute.
 It is a task we can safely put off, and put off forever, at no cost at all.

 Undertaking a hobby streak can fix that by introducing both positive and negative incentives, carrots and sticks, to induce an effort when otherwise the lazy path would be taken.

 My soul is a donkey, and donkeys are smart because they are economical with their energy.
 They only move for food and danger, carrots and sticks.
 What a clever donkey?!

-A hobby streak can provide you with a virtual carrot to tempt you into action in that each day you do it you get a quantifiable increase to a score, the days of the streak.
+A hobby streak can provide you with a virtual carrot to tempt you into action.
+For each day you do it, you get a quantifiable increase to a score, the days of the streak.
 Video gamers and social media doom scrollers know all too well that virtual carrots: points, likes or upvotes, can divvy up that juicy dopamine hit as well as a tangible reward can.